xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 Passing values in Verifier involves placing them into a stack frame before control is passed to the called function, operation, message or bridge.
-An actual parameter has a type, and the parameter in the signature of the invocable action body has a type.
+An actual parameter has a type, and the parameter in the signature of the callable action body has a type.
 As in translation, these two types need to be compared to determine if range checking is required.

 5.3.2 User Interface and Configuration